Author Archives: ed

 Mastercard Priceless Tours: The Beatles’ Liverpool & Manchester Music City

-We are delighted to announce that New Manchester Walks and our Merseyside branch, New Liverpool Walks, we will be working with Mastercard’s Priceless.com outlet to run a series of exclusive Beatles’ Liverpool tours and Manchester Music tours this autumn and winter.
-The tours will cost £15 (inc. booking fee) with a maximum of 15 people …
+We are delighted to announce that New Manchester Walks and our Merseyside branch, New Liverpool Walks, we will be working with Mastercard’s Priceless.com outlet to run a series of exclusive Beatles’ Liverpool tours and Manchester Music tours this autumn and … Continue reading

 FREE Official Manchester Literature Festival Tours